 It’s not necessarily the rain itself that’s harmful.
 It’s the volume of runoff generated by development, and the waste and pollutants that the rain picks up after it hits the roofs, driveways, parking lots, and other impervious area in developed communities.

 In compliance with the provisions of the Clean Water Act, as amended by the Water Quality Act of 1987, Region 10 of the Environmental Protection Agency (EPA) has requires the city to meet certain conditions of its permit.
 The permit has many requirements, which include:

-- Develop, implement, and enforce a stormwater management program which is to include best management practices (BMPs), system design, engineering methods, and other provisions appropriate to control discharges of pollutants from the city’s drainage system.
+- Develop, implement, and enforce a stormwater management program which is to include best management practices (BMPs), system design, engineering methods, and other provisions appropriate to control discharges of pollutants from the city’s stormwater system.

 - Develop, implement, and report on public education and involvement programs concerning the impact of stormwater discharges on city water bodies.

-- Map the city’s drainage system.
+- Map the city’s stormwater system.

 - Implement dry weather field screening and testing of all the city’s drainage outfalls for non-stormwater flows.

 - Inventory and report to the EPA all industrial facilities that discharge directly to the city’s stormwater system or directly to the waters of the United States located within the city’s jurisdiction.